-Dr Rafael Leal-Arcas' book Climate Change and International Trade is published
+Dr Rafael Leal-Arcas has published a new book titled Climate Change and International Trade.

 This book is divided into three parts and 9 chapters.
 Chapter 1 introduces the nexus between international trade and climate change mitigation.
 This book is therefore not about climate change adaptation, nor is it an analysis of the policies on Reducing Emissions from Deforestation and forest Degradation.
 Part 1 (Chapters 2 and 3) sets the scene of climate change mitigation and international trade law.
 Chapter 2 introduces the climate change challenge.
 Given the fact that climate change is a vast topic, the chapter's scope is limited to providing a basic background to the current global warming situation.
 Chapter 3 provides a historical analysis of the link between international trade and the environment generally in order to then offer an analysis of issues for potential tension between the international regimes of trade and climate change.